simonom/PyCHAM/README.md

 ## conda Install

-1. Download the repository from github.com/simonom/PyCHAM
+1. Download the PyCHAM repository from github.com/simonom/PyCHAM or data.eurochamp.org/modelling-tools/

 2. Download and install the package manager Anaconda using the following address and selecting the appropriate operating system version: https://www.anaconda.com/distribution/#download-section